Back to The Mycelial Grimoire

 • Kava can interact with liver-metabolized medications and other CNS depressants.
 Caution.

 • Passionflower and skullcap may amplify the effects of benzodiazepines and sleep medications.
-Don’t combine without consulting a practitioner.
+Do not combine them without consulting a practitioner.

 • Valerian (a stronger sedative often paired with passionflower) interacts with several medications.